 fellow in the program.

-Eichelberger has been named to the 2013 Class of Newman Civic
+been named to the 2013 Class of Newman Civic Fellows.
+Presented by

-Fellows.
-Presented by Campus Compact, the designation is awarded to
+Campus Compact, the designation is awarded to students who strive

-Kristin Ward, Mason Diaz, Brittany Johnson, Mackenzie Elder, Nikesha
+Diaz, Brittany Johnson, Mackenzie Elder, Nikesha Nelson, Shelby

-which was created by Instructor of Dance Meg Schriffen.
-It was one of
+created by Instructor of Dance Meg Schriffen.
+It was one of 12

-12 pieces selected for a performance, the first time in nearly a
+pieces selected for a performance, the first time in nearly a decade

-decade that a piece from a Winthrop faculty member was
+that a piece from a Winthrop faculty member was chosen.

-The organization itself won the 2013 Iron Chef
+organization itself won the 2013 Iron Chef Mock-Tail

 Kimberly Small and Jaclyn Cirillo,

-point-of-purchase display for her 3D-design class.
-The Charlotte design
+a point-of-purchase display for her 3D-design class.
+The

-students have been accepted into the 2013 College Band Directors National
+accepted into the 2013 College Band Directors National Association

-Association Intercollegiate Band, which will perform at the association's
+Intercollegiate Band, which will perform at the association's national

 Artz, clarinet, junior music education major; Stephen